AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 There's also the terminology problem.
 A sales team's "customer" might join against `accounts` in Salesforce sync data, while a support team's "customer" joins against `users` in the product database.
 An LLM generating SQL against ambiguous schema names has no reliable way to distinguish these without documentation it doesn't have.

 Finally, most large enterprise schemas contain hundreds or thousands of tables.
-An LLM prompted with an entire schema doesn't have a useful understanding of which tables matter for which business questions—it's working with a phone book when it needs a guided directory.
+An LLM prompted with an entire schema doesn't have a useful understanding of which tables matter for which business questions, it's working with a phone book when it needs a guided directory.

 ---